rknightuk/intersect/src/pages/food/index.md

 - [Ham and Broccoli Puffs Recipe: How to Make It | Taste of Home](https://www.tasteofhome.com/recipes/ham-and-broccoli-puffs/)
 - [Basic Butter Cookies Recipe | Baked by an Introvert](https://www.bakedbyanintrovert.com/basic-butter-cookies/)

+### Smoothies Recipe

+- 200g of frozen fruit
+- 100g of semi skimmed milk (I already have it on the scales, no point in measuring any other way)
+- ~150g of yoghurt

 ## Links

 - [SimplyCook](https://www.simplycook.com/invite/EH0Q2K) referral link for a free box.
 I really enjoy the [Chicken Tinga](https://www.simplycook.com/recipes/chicken-tinga-for-2) and [Vietnamese Pork](https://www.simplycook.com/recipes/vietnamese-pork-for-2)